-Upon assignment of Academic Reassignment (ISS) or OSS, the student may be suspended from extracurricular activities until the ISS or OSS assignment has been completed, including after school activities, field trips, and dances
+Upon assignment of AR (ISS) or OSS, the student may be suspended from extracurricular activities until the ISS or OSS assignment has been completed, including after school activities, field trips, and dances (Administrative discretion can be used to determine if attendance will be allowed for Homecoming, Prom, or any District or State level competition.)

 A student who wishes to try out for any athletic team must simply report to practice at the time announced.
 The Kingston K-14 Board of Education requires that all athletes have accident protection through either a family or school plan and a physical examination.
-All students are encouraged to be active participants in extracurricular programs offered at the Junior High School.
+All students are encouraged to be active participants in extracurricular programs offered at the Senior High School.